WELCOME TO ORRVILLE MIDDLE SCHOOL

 - Outer coats will not be worn in classrooms.

-- Backpacks and briefcases will not be used in the school building during the school day.
+- Backpacks, satchels and suitcases will not be used in the school building during the school day.

 NOTE: Athletic teams may ban facial hair as part of their team rules.